0xalim/Notes/cps356/chapters/beyondPolicies.md

 # Beyond Physical Memory: Policies

-Sources for graphs are as usual from the book:
+Source for every content here is as usual:
 [Ostep](https://pages.cs.wisc.edu/~remzi/OSTEP/)

 Cases where we are under memory pressure; the os has to start paging out pages